forkunited/ltprg/README.md

-In this format, each reference game is represented by a single JSON object containing a *"gameid"* unique identifier field for the game, and a *"records"* field that contains a list of numbered game round objects.
+In this format, each reference game is represented by a single JSON object containing a *"gameid"* unique identifier field for the game, and a *"records"* field that contains a list of numbered game-round objects.
 Each round object consists of a *"roundNum"* (round number) and a list of events.
 Each event is either a state, an utterance, or an action.
 Each of these events can have several game-specific dimensions with arbitrarily complicated substructure